DiddiLeija/diddiparser2/docs/tutorial.rst

     !# The functions below were loaded by default store_input("Name: ");
-    !# The special '_memory' represents the last value.
+    !# The special '_memory' variable represents the last value.
 In this case, the obtained input: print_line("Hello, ${_memory}.
 I am DiddiScript");

     load_module("math");  !# This will load the 'math' library